 Abstract

 The idea that some abilities might be enhanced by adversity is gaining traction.
 For example, research leveraging the hidden talents approach has uncovered a few narrow, context-dependent abilities enhanced by exposure to adversity.
 Yet, in order for a field to grow, we must not dig too deep, too fast.
 In this paper, we compliment adaptation-based research with principled exploration.
-To do so, we draw on the basic insights of adaptation-based research: enhanced performance manifests within individuals and reduced and enhanced performance can cooccur.
-Although commonly assumed, this assertion is rarely tested.
-Thus, to detect enhancement, a variety of ability measures are needed examine relative performance differences.
+To do so, we draw on the basic insights of adaptation-based research: 1) enhanced performance manifests within individuals and 2) reduced and enhanced performance can cooccur.
+Although commonly assumed, these assertions are rarely tested.
+To do so, a variety of ability measures are needed that examine relative performance differences.
 However, rather than using adaptive-logic to predict which abilities are enhanced or reduced, we develop statistical criteria to help interpret three different data patterns: reduced, enhanced, and intact performance.
-We use these criteria to analyze data from the Study of Early Childcare and Youth Development (SECCYD) to examine how adversity shape within-person performance across ten abilities in the Woodcock Johnson Cognitive and Achievement test battery.
-Our goal is to document adversity-shaped cognitive profiles, identify possible drivers of reduced overall performance, map out sets of ‘intact’ abilities, and discover new enhanced abilities.
+We use these criteria to analyze data from the Study of Early Childcare and Youth Development (SECCYD) to examine how adversity shapes within-person performance across ten abilities in the Woodcock Johnson Cognitive and Achievement test battery.
+Our goals are to document adversity-shaped cognitive profiles, identify possible drivers of reduced overall performance, map out sets of ‘intact’ abilities, and discover new enhanced abilities.
 We argue that principled exploration with clear criteria can help break new ground, re-map old territory, and fuel theory development.

 How does adversity shape performance across different abilities in the same person?